GoogleChromeLabs/aurora-workloads/README.md

 pnpm -F workloads-manager start
 ```

-The workloads server depends on a `workloads.config.json` file, which contains a list of apps to run.
+The workloads manager depends on a `workloads.config.json` file, which contains a list of apps to run.

 - The `ports` key is a list of ports to start a server on.
 - The `workloads` key contains an array of workloads.